brmorrell/cs393_ext2/Readme.md

 There are still some bugs I'm finding and working out - check back in a few days and there may be some updates to the repo.
 I may also add code examples to the documentation

+##  Update 5/10

+Fixed a bug relating to pointer blocks - large files would have issues before because indirect pointer blocks were not accessed correctly by `set_block`.
+Should be all good now, as `set_block` will alloc/dealloc pointer blocks as necessary.
+Also lost+found appears a little broken, not sure what that's about but I hadn't been testing on it and it appears it reads as containing blank directory entries?

 ### Original readme:

 This is a starting point for parsing and navigating ext2 file systems.